dario-piotrowicz/next-apps-for-testing/README.md

 It also has an api route (`/api/inline-assets`) that showcases how different inline asset fetches should behave

+It also has an api (`/api/gh-nop`) which returns stats of the next-on-pages repository using the github rest API

 ## simple-pages-dir-13.2.4

 Simple app using Next.js 13.2.4 using the pages directory (no src nor app), it also has a dynamic route